saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 2. <router-link to="/posts/2026-03-08-local-ai-coding-assistant-in-nvim-v2">Local AI Coding Assistant in Neovim in 2026 v2</router-link>
 3. Local AI Coding Assistant in Neovim in 2026 v3

-Here's why I built Pi, the extensions that make it worth using, and how the Neovim integration lets me run multiple agents in parallel without losing my mind.
+Here's why I switched to Pi, the extensions I've added for local model workflows, and how the Neovim integration lets me run multiple agents in parallel without losing my mind.

 ## Why Pi over Opencode